Comic Book Confidential: Release

-Reception
+Reception and legacy

-The film received the 1989 Genie Award for Best Feature Length Documentary from the Academy of Canadian Cinema and Television.
+Brian D. Johnson, writing in Maclean's, praised the film as "dazzling" and that Mann brought "static images to life with vivid editing and camera movement".

 Caryn James of The New York Times found the film deft and intelligent—it "takes off when it abandons the archives and focuses on the creators," but "it plays to the converted," and its attempt to relate comics to social context is "fleeting."
 Desson Howe, in the Washington Post, wrote that the film was "a pleasure," and engaging throughout.
 Christopher Null at MovieCritic.com found the comics themselves the least interesting, and the interviews the "real joy" of the film.
 Peter Rist described the film in 2001 as "Mann's greatest success, both critically and popularly."

+The film received the 1989 Genie Award for Best Feature Length Documentary from the Academy of Canadian Cinema and Television.